-Storage Suggestions for Organic Groceries :
+Storage Suggestions for Groceries :

-To ensure cleanliness and proper sanitation of each produce, our packing team cleans and inspects our organic produce regularly.
+To ensure cleanliness and proper sanitation of each produce, our packing team cleans and inspects our produce regularly.
 Stringent quality checks are conducted to maintain a high quality of hygiene levels.

 Here are some tips to store dry produce.
 This will allow them to remain fresh for a longer duration!